 This guide is for those who want a user to only see issues they've reported and also not see any projects that are irrelevant to them (i.e. where they are unable to create issues).

-This can also be configured in JIRA Service Desk as per Getting started with Jira Service Desk and is now the recommended method of doing this.
+This can also be configured in Jira Service Management as per Getting started with Jira Service Management and is now the recommended method of doing this.

 <!-- <type id="reportercreate" enterprise="true"> <class>com.atlassian.jira.security.type.CurrentReporterHasCreatePermission</class> </type> -->